dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 over others.
 However, this isn't about liberalism vs conservatism.
 It's just inevitable.
 We all have to face it.
 We have to artifically prioritize some elements of our culture to create cultural coherence.
-Otherwise, we will succumb to nihilism more quickly (via rampant cultural speciation via postmodernism)
+Otherwise, we will succumb to nihilism more rapidly.
+Although postmodernism is driven by the individual's will for significance through unique expression, in the context of the Singularity, postmodernism's influence on cultural speciation exacerbates nihilism's disruptive influence by ultimately rendering the individual's contribution to society indistinguishable.

 Further, we have to accept that we are inherently more vulnerable to information itself.
 Influence, foreign or domestic, can undermine our